-The various mediums Thea Augustina Eck works in have at their core a search for an aesthetic of loss, for the disappearance of memory and landscape.
-Her practice, which includes sculpture, installation, and photography, finds a home in scouring archives for source materials: It's rooted in research, and memory and material investigation.
-Usually working in series, Eck's It is Never Tomorrow photography series finds inspiration from Gregory Crewdson's dreamlike landscapes while other work such as her 5-part installation series, in progress, ponders a famous historical narrative in sections similar to Robert Wilson's Station of the Cross.
-Eck likens her work to the recitation of a soliloquy, an inner lamenting call and response that is spoken aloud.
+The various mediums I work in have at their core a search for an aesthetics of loss, an aesthetics of the disappearance of memory and shifting landscapes within histories.
+My practice, which includes sculpture, installation, drawing and photography, finds a home in scouring archives for source materials: It's rooted in research, and memory and material investigation.
+Usually working in series, the It is Never Tomorrow photography series wanders through dreamlike landscapes.
+Other work, such as the 5-part Shackleton installation series, in progress, based off of Sir Ernest Shackleton's South memoir, ponder famous historical narratives.
+I liken my work to the recitation of a soliloquy, an inner lamenting call and response that is spoken aloud.

-BAFA: Alfred University's New York State School of Ceramics
+BAFA Alfred University New York State School of Ceramics

-MFA in Fine Arts: University of Michigan's School of Art & Design
+MFA University of Michigan School of Art & Design

 Thea Augustina Eck has had solo shows at galleries such as the 1708 Gallery (Richmond, VA), the UICA (Grand Rapids, MI), Cazenovia College (Cazenovia, NY), the Pittsburgh Center for the Arts (Pittsburgh, PA) and the Arktisk Institut (Copenhagen, DK).
 Her work was shown in the Pittsburgh Biennial 2011.
 Thea was a research fellow through the American-Scandinavian Foundation in 2008-2009 in Copenhagen, Denmark and received an individual artist grant from the American Embassy in Denmark.
 Her studio in located in Ann Arbor, MI.